Abdulrahman-Zaghloul/GIS-Portfolio/Flood-Relocation-Analysis/README.md

 ## Key Findings

-Identified terrain-constrained areas unsuitable for redevelopment
+Identified steep-slope and elevation-constrained areas unsuitable for redevelopment

-Highlighted zones with favorable slope and accessibility
+Highlighted zones with favorable terrain and transportation access for future land use

-Demonstrated GIS’s role in supporting post-disaster planning decisions
+Demonstrated how GIS-based terrain analysis supports evidence-based relocation and planning decisions

 ## Outputs
+🟢 NEW Valmeyer
+🔴 OLD Valmeyer
 ![Flood Map](Map.png)